angular-ui/AngularJS-sublime-package/README.md

 This is a work in progress plugin but should be functional for usage.
 The main development platform is OSX with the latest builds of Sublime Text 3.

-However, I'll make checks in Sublime Text 2 when adding/modifying features.
+Checks are made in Sublime Text 2 when adding/modifying features so things should work correctly for ST2.

 Installation Options
 ---